amitgajbhiye/biencoder_concept_property/README.md

 ## BiEncoder Model For Concept Property Classification Task

 ## Model Details
-The dot product model for concept property classification consists of two separate pre-trained Language Model (LM) based encoders.
-The concept encoder is trained on the input of the form `concept means [MASK]` and the property encoder on the form `property means [MASK]`.
+The BiEncoder model for concept property classification consists of two separate pre-trained Language Model (LM) based encoders.
+The concept encoder is trained on the prompt `concept means [MASK]` and the property encoder on `property means [MASK]`.
 The vector encoding for the `[MASK]` is taken as the representation for the concept or the property.
-The dot product of the vector encodings of the concept and property is passed through the sigmoid activation to get the model prediction.
+The dot product of the `[MASK]` embeddings of the concept and property is passed through the sigmoid activation to get the model prediction.

 ## Getting Concept and Property Embedding from Pretrained Models